kjhealy/kieranhealy.hugo/content/blog/map-and-nested-lists/index.markdown

 #> 3 Toyota Corolla     4    65 over
 {{< /code >}}

-We can get the "under" dat frames as objects in the same way.
+We can get the "under" data frames as objects in the same way.

 As I said above, depending on what was needed it might---in fact, it would probably---make more sense to do the whole thing from start to finish using a single tibble, grouping  or perhaps nesting the data as needed.
 Or, if we did start for whatever reason with different object, but we knew they all had the same columnar layout, we could bind them by row into a big data frame indexed by their names, like this: